Restaurant in Paris, France

 Should You Book Simone, Le Resto?

-Yes, and more than once.
+Yes, more than once.
 Simone, Le Resto is the kind of neighbourhood restaurant that rewards repeat visits precisely because it does not try to impress you on arrival.
-The bistro interior is close and convivial, the menu rotates with the seasons, and the lunch set menu sits at a price point that makes coming back a genuine decision rather than a special occasion.
+The bistro interior is close and convivial, the menu rotates with the seasons, the lunch set menu sits at a price point that makes coming back a genuine decision rather than a special occasion.
 If you are looking for contemporary farm-to-table cooking in Paris at the €€ tier, this is a strong choice for a first visit and an even better one for a second.

 The Portrait